 - 4. Affected employees hired into the Department prior to April 1, 2003, shall participate in the physical fitness program as follows: - (a) All employees will have their coronary risk assessment completed twice annually, to include the assessments referenced in paragraph 3, above. - (b) Employees may participate in, and be compensated for, fully participating in the remainder of the physical fitness assessment, with the exception of employees subject to Section 5 below.
-Any employee who volunteers to fully participate in the fitness tests (run, sit-ups, etc.) does not waive his or her "grandfather" protections herein if s/he discontinues such participation.
-"Grandfathered" employees shall not be subject to corrective action nor adverse performance rating/comments for failure to meet these fitness standards. - 5.
-An employee who is identified as a high coronary risk by the Coronary Risk Assessment will not be required, nor allowed, to participate in the fitness tests unless a physician states in writing that the employee is capable of safely participating in the fitness tests. - (a) A "grandfathered" employee whose physician certifies in writing that the employee is incapable of fully participating in the fitness test may be allowed to participate up to, but not beyond, such medical limits, but shall not be eligible for incentive rewards. - (b) Affected employees hired after April 1, 2003, whose physician certifies in writing that the employee is incapable of fully participating in the fitness test shall be required to participate up to, but not beyond, such medical limits.
+Any employee who volunteers to fully participate in the fitness tests (stationary rower machine) does not waive his or her "grandfather" protections herein if s/he discontinues such participation.
+"Grandfathered" employees shall not be subject to corrective action nor adverse performance rating/comments for failure to meet these fitness standards.

+- 5. An employee who is identified as a high coronary risk by the Coronary Risk Assessment will not be required, nor allowed, to participate in the fitness tests unless a physician states in writing that the employee is capable of safely participating in the fitness tests. - (a) A "grandfathered" employee whose physician certifies in writing that the employee is incapable of fully participating in the fitness test may be allowed to participate up to, but not beyond, such medical limits, but shall not be eligible for incentive rewards. - (b) Affected employees hired after April 1, 2003, whose physician certifies in writing that the employee is incapable of fully participating in the fitness test shall be required to participate up to, but not beyond, such medical limits.
 The Department reserves the right to require an employee to be examined by a physician of the Department's choice at the Department's expense.
-Full participation in the physical fitness testing program is required for receipt of incentive rewards.

-6. All affected employees who fully participate in the physical fitness testing program shall receive the following incentive reward(s):
+Full participation in the physical fitness testing program is required for receipt of incentive rewards. - 6.
+All affected employees who fully participate in the physical fitness testing program shall receive the following incentive reward(s):

 Score() Assmt#1 Assmt#2

-Average \$100 \$100

-Good \$150 \$150
+Average \$150 \$150

-Excellent \$200 \$200
+Good \$250 \$250

-Superior \$300 \$300
+Excellent \$300 \$300

-·
+Superior \$400 \$400

-- ( see Attachment for score requirements) - 7.
-Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose. - 8.
-The Department of Fish and Wildlife and the VSEA shall meet during the month of May, 2004, to review issues related to this physical fitness program.
-At that time either party may propose changes to this side letter of agreement.
-If no agreement is reached on issues in dispute, then either party may decide to proceed with the sunset of the provisions of this side letter which shall be scheduled for June 30, 2004. - 9.
-If there is insufficient funding to comply with the monetary incentives of this program, the program shall be suspended, and no employee shall be required to participate in the program, until funding is restored. - 10.
-An affected employee who is unable to participate due to a documented illness or injury shall not be considered to have failed the physical fitness test, but may be subject to the provisions in section 11(a) and/or (b) below, and shall be subject to retesting upon resolution of the illness or injury.
-The Department reserves the right to require an employee to be examined by a physician of the Department's choice at the Department's expense. - 11 (a) Illness or Injury for up to twelve (12) months from the onset of a documented illness or injury:
+- 7. Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose. - 8.
+If there is insufficient funding to comply with the monetary incentives of this program, the program shall be suspended, and no employee shall be required to participate in the program, until funding is restored. - 9.
+An affected employee who is unable to participate due to a documented illness or injury shall not be considered to have failed the physical fitness test, but may be subject to the provisions in section 10(a) and/or (b) below, and shall be subject to retesting upon resolution of the illness or injury.
+The Department reserves the right to require an employee to be examined by a physician of the Department's choice at the Department's expense. - 10 (a) Illness or Injury for up to twelve (12) months from the onset of a documented illness or injury: